Hasee10/DSA-Utils-Game/README.md

-Here's your README made significantly more detailed and professional, **without altering any links or existing content**.
-I've added extra technical, UX, and gameplay explanations, and expanded sections where appropriate to provide a more in-depth presentation, suitable for showcasing on GitHub or a portfolio.

----

 # BRICK BREAKER: CODE SMASH

 A cyberpunk, AAA-quality, fully modular Brick Breaker game built with HTML, CSS, and vanilla JavaScript.
 Featuring a futuristic main menu, dynamic levels, combos, powerups, and a visually stunning UI/UX inspired by retro-futurism and hacking terminals.